LordHarsh/LordHarsh/certificates/README.md

   <tr>
     <td>Duration: 8 months</td>
   </tr>
   <tr><td>Content: This is a one of it's kind course which is divided into two semesters of three and five months.
 About 8000 students were selected for this course(2020-21 session) from all over the world through a statement of interest.
 Luckily, I was one of them🎉.
-The first semester is about the basics requiered for Quantum Qumputing (including mathematics, physics and programming) and the second is about the actual Quantum Computing like Quantum mechanics, Quantum Algorithms, etc.</td>
+The first semester is about the basics required for Quantum Computing (including mathematics, physics and programming) and the second is about the actual Quantum Computing like Quantum mechanics, Quantum Algorithms, etc.</td>
   </tr>
   <tr>
     <th><a href="https://www.qubitbyqubit.org/" title="Alt+click">Quantum Computing - The Coding School (Qiskit)</a></th>